 The Group understands that it is important to maintain good relationship with customers and provide the products in a way that satisfies needs and requirements of the customers.
-The Group enhances the relationship by continuous interaction with customers to gain insight on the changing market demand for the products so that the Group can respond proactively.
-The Group has also established procedures in place for handling customers' complaints to ensure customers' complaints are dealt with in a prompt and timely manner.
+The Group enhances the relationship by continuous interaction with customers to gain insight on the changing market demand for products so that the Group can respond proactively.
+The Group has also established procedures in place for handling customers' complaints to ensure customers' complaints are dealt with properly in a timely manner.